clesleycode/natural-language-processing/Intro to NLP.md

 ### 4.2 Unigram Models

 Remember our bag of words model from earlier?
-One of its characteristics was that it didn't take the ordering of the words into account - that's why we were able to use dictionarys to map each words to True values.
+One of its characteristics was that it didn't take the ordering of the words into account - that's why we were able to use dictionaries to map each words to True values.

 With that said, unigram models are models where the order doesn't make a difference in our model.
 You might be wondering why we care about unigram models since they seem to be so simple, but don't let their simplicity fool you - they're a foundational block for a lot of more advanced techniques in NLP.